 If separate accounts are set up, then the RMDs for the separate accounts are calculated individually based on each beneficiary’s actual life expectancy.
 Separate accounts must be established on or before December 31st following the year of the account owner’s death.
 However, keep in mind that the September 30th is the date to finalize designated beneficiaries, so some beneficiaries need to make sure that separate accounts are created by the earlier September 30th due date.
 Separate accounts not only allow different life expectancies to be used for RMDs but allow for different investments in each account, and any beneficiary’s account can be moved to the financial institution of his or her choice.

 If Roth IRA beneficiaries are minors, the designation should either be to a custodian under the Uniform Transfers to Minors Act for the benefit of that minor or to a trust for the minor.
 Complicated rules apply in order to create a trust that will permit the trustee to withdraw RMDs over the lifetime of the trust beneficiary.

 This is an extremely complicated area of the tax law.
 Beneficiary designations on traditional IRAs as well as Roth IRAs are an important part of estate planning.
 The design of the beneficiary designation should be prepared by your estate planning attorney.

-It can be very frustrating when the beneficiary designation form gives you only a short line to insert a name when the plan holds a large portion of your assets and you need to provide for contingencies and insure the best tax treatment.
+It can be very frustrating when the beneficiary designation form gives you only a short line to insert a name when the plan holds a large portion of your assets and you need to provide for contingencies and ensure the best tax treatment.
 Many custom beneficiary designations are attached as separate pages.
 Preparing this designation is just as important as making your will.
 Make sure you get qualified advice.